Partnership: Funding opportunity for women civil society organisations

 As a partner of the Rapid Response Window, we provide technical expertise and advisory support to local and grassroots civil society organisations to ensure women’s access and influence in track 1 and track 2 peace processes.
-That means that all costs for the civil society organisations we support, and for our experts and advisors, are covered through our partnership with the Women’s Peace and Humanitarian Fund.
+The costs for our experts and advisors are covered through our partnership with the Women’s Peace and Humanitarian Fund.

 Who can apply?